momentohq/client-sdk-python-signed-urls/CONTRIBUTING.md

-# Welcome to client-sdk-python-signer contributing guide :wave:
+# Welcome to client-sdk-python-signed-urls contributing guide :wave:

-Thank you for taking your time to contribute to our Python Signer SDK!
+Thank you for taking your time to contribute to our Python Signed URL SDK!
 <br/>
 This guide will provide you information to start your own development and testing.
 <br/>